 Arisaig Highland Games and Clan Ranald Gathering

-The Games take place on the last Wednesday of July.
-The 76th Arisaig Highland Games and 8th Clan Ranald Gathering are held every year on the last Wednesday in July.
+The Arisaig Highland Games and Clan Ranald Gathering are held every year on the last Wednesday in July.
+2017 sees the 81st Arisaig Highland Games which will be held on Wednesday 26 July.
 The venue is the scenic location of Traigh Farm, Arisaig.
 What a treasure is Traigh!
 White sandy beaches looking out over the magnificent vista of the Atlantic ocean, and our protectors, the Small Isles of Eigg, Rum, Muck, and Canna.
 In these waters that we share with the fishes, there are whales, dolphins, and otters to be seen.
 Eagles soar, red deer roar, shearwaters fly, and herons stretch between water and sky.

 The games begin with a ceremonial parade through the village itself, led by the Lochaber Schools Pipe Band.
 The focus then switches to Traigh with the Games officially opened by Ranald, 24th Captain of Clan Ranald.
 Around the arena there are a variety of side shows, exhibition tents, trade stalls and refreshment stands.